 - Workers whose hours are uniformly reduced under an approved Work-Share plan receive unemployment benefits that are pro-rated for the partial work reduction.

-- In the circumstance where the normal partial wage benefit amount is higher than the Work-Share amount, the employer’s unemployment insurance account will be charged and the federal government will not reimburse the employer for the payments to that employee for that week, just like any other unemployed worker.
+- The employee will receive the higher or the normal partial wage benefit amount and the Work-share amount and the employer’s unemployment insurance account will be charged for the payments to that employee for that week, just like any other unemployed worker.

 - The plan must include the greater of 20 positions or 10% of the employees in a work unit.
 For example: